 How to register

 If you’re invited to register for the Gluten-free Food Service, your GP or dietitian will:

-You’ll need to partially complete and sign this form before taking to the pharmacy you want to register with and collect your order from.
+You’ll need to complete and sign this form.
+You should then take it to the pharmacy you want to register with and where you will collect your orders from.